 Central Mystery: Three-year-old Madeleine McCann goes missing at a Portugal resort.

 Reason to Stream: A parents’ worst nightmare.
 While on vacation, the McCanns’ daughter goes missing from her bed.
 What’s both insightful and heartbreaking is how viewers hear about what happened from Madeleine’s parents along with many other first-hand accounts.

-Burning Questions: Why would the Portugese police rush to suspect the parents?
+Burning Questions: Why would the Portuguese police rush to suspect the parents?
 How did Madeleine disappear and who’s responsible?

 Amanda Knox (2016)

 Reason to Stream: Amanda Knox and Raffaele Sollecito are able to tell their story in their own words.
 It’s not just them.
 The lead Italian investigator gives us his side of things.
 Even a Daily Mail journalist dishes the media’s POV.
 The various perspectives made the 90-minute doc feel more substantive.

 Burning Questions: Why were the Italians dead set on Knox and Sollecito being guilty without the forensic evidence to back it up?

 Central Mystery: How did NFL star Aaron Hernandez go from young football athlete to convicted murderer?